gregjwild/get-my-temperature/README.md

                 The humidity is ${json.humidity}%.`);
         });
     };

+> Exercise: Try storing the previous temperature you logged in your client side code.
+When new data is fetched from the server, change the appearance based on whether or not the temperature has increased, decreased, or remained constant.
+> Exercise: If you implemented a time-stamp into your request during the /getStats section, add this into the client-side code.

 # Summary
 So there you have it!
 We've built a simple web server that serves up both HTML pages and JSON.
 It pulls data from our Pi's DHT22 temperature and humidity sensor, allowing you to give instant updates to anyone who visits the page.